 In a longer document, remind readers from time to time of where you are in the structure of the argument.
 Point out major transitions.
 Use ‘linking words’ to show how the next sentence or paragraph develops your argument from the previous one (furthermore … however … for example … as a result …).
 Use cross-references.

 Pay close attention to making a logical hierarchy of sections and headings.
 This helps show readers how your points inter-relate.
-A good heading is usually a complete clause with a verb that foreshadows something about the argument of the section—not merely a keyword or topic phrase.
+A good heading is usually a complete clause or sentence with a verb that says something about the argument of the section—not merely a key word or phrase.
 That way busy readers can get something from your submission even if they read only the headings.

 If you’re uncertain where headings should go or what they should say, that may be a sign that you don’t yet have a clear line of argument.